-We use terms such as overworked and hard workers to describe the effort put by a person.
-But what is the meaning of work and how do we quantify it?
+We use terms such as overworked and hard workers to describe the effort put in by a person.
+But what is the meaning of work, and how do we quantify it?
 In this article, we will learn the definition of work in terms of physics and the factors on which work depends.